elatov/elatov.github.io/_posts/2013-11-19-update-chrubuntu-13-04-13-10-samsung-chromebook.md

     greeter-session=lightdm-gtk-greeter

-I then rebooted and saw the new greeter and it didn&#8217;t ask for my password twice.
+I then rebooted and saw the new greeter and it didn't ask for my password twice.

 ## X11 Crashes when Opening another TTY

-Sometimes I would want to troubleshoot an issue and I would click &#8220;Cntr-Alt-F2&#8243;.
+Sometimes I would want to troubleshoot an issue and I would click "Cntr-Alt-F2".
 Rather than giving me another TTY, it would kill my **Xorg** Server and would not show me the TTY.
 It would just always throw back to the **lightdm** greeter.
 Checking out the **/var/log/Xorg.0.log.old** file, I just saw the following:

     [    18.510] (EE)
     [    18.511] (EE) Backtrace: